 To help cover educational costs, monthly payment plans, loan programs, and pre-payment plans are just a few options open to all students.
 It can be advantageous to seek professional financial advice regarding the tax advantages of various payment strategies.

 Key information about loans is described below; other typical financing options used by Colgate families are described at colgate.edu/financing.
+For your convenience, that page also includes a cost calculator.

 Loans

 Colgate Commitment